Social Prescribing – an overview

-Finally, we will produce an intervention manual (phase g) showing approaches to activity design; a detailed logic model and programme theory showing how nature-based, group activities may benefit those with, or at risk of, common mental health conditions in differing contexts and through differing mechanisms; and a protocol for use in a future feasibility study.
+We have produced an intervention manual, the Nature on Prescription Handbook, showing approaches to activity design; a detailed logic model and programme theory showing how nature-based, group activities may benefit those with, or at risk of, common mental health conditions in differing contexts and through differing mechanisms; and a protocol for use in a future feasibility study.

 This resource provides guidance and best practice for organisations, helping them to develop services which are beneficial, safe and sustainable.

 You can download the Nature on Prescription Handbook here.
 This will take you to a simple form where we will ask you for your email address and organisation so we can measure impact and reach of the handbook.
 There will also be an opt-in tick box if you are happy for us to contact you regarding future research in this area.